DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Experiments and Results

 \subsection{Compared Approaches}

-Ten EEG decoding models were reproduced and compared with the proposed DBConformer. \begin{itemize} \item EEGNet \cite{Lawhern2018EEGNet} is a compact CNN tailored for EEG classification.
+Thirteen EEG decoding models were compared with the proposed DBConformer in the experiments: \begin{itemize} \item EEGNet \cite{Lawhern2018EEGNet} is a compact CNN tailored for EEG classification.
 It includes two key convolutional blocks: a temporal convolution for capturing frequency-specific features, followed by a depthwise spatial convolution.
 A separable convolution and subsequent pointwise convolution are designed to enhance spatio-temporal representations. \item SCNN \cite{deepshallow2017} is a shallow CNN inspired by the filter bank common spatial pattern, utilizing temporal and spatial convolutions in two stages to efficiently extract discriminative EEG features. \item DCNN \cite{deepshallow2017} is a deeper version of SCNN with larger parameters, consisting of four convolutional blocks with max pooling layers. \item FBCNet \cite{mane2021fbcnet} incorporates spatial convolution and a temporal variance layer to extract spectral-spatial features across multiple EEG frequency bands. \item ADFCNN \cite{tao2023adfcnn} is a dual-branch CNN model employing multi-scale temporal convolutions for frequency domain analysis and separable spatial convolutions for global spatial feature extraction.
 Features from both branches are fused using attention-based fusion before being fed into a fully connected classification head. \item CTNet \cite{zhao2024ctnet} combines a convolutional front-end, similar to EEGNet, with a Transformer encoder for capturing long-range dependencies in EEG data.
 This serial structure enhances both local and global feature learning. \item EEG Conformer \cite{song2022eeg} integrates a convolutional block, a Transformer encoder block, and a classifier.
 The convolutional block is equipped with temporal and spatial convolutional layers, followed by an average pooling layer.
-CNN, Transformer, and the classifier are serially equipped, similar to CTNet. \item SlimSeiz \cite{lu2024slimseiz} integrates multiple 1D CNN layers to extract features at various temporal resolutions and a Mamba block to capture long-range temporal dependencies for seizure prediction.
+CNN, Transformer, and the classifier are serially equipped, similar to CTNet. \item MSCFormer \cite{zhao2025multi} integrates multi-branch, multi-scale CNN modules with Transformer encoders to jointly model local and global EEG representations. \item TMSA-Net \cite{zhao2025tmsa} also integrates multi-scale CNNs with the local and global attention modules to enhance the feature extraction. \item MSVTNet \cite{liu2024msvtnet} extracts local spatio-temporal features at different filtered scales and introduces an auxiliary branch loss to facilitate effective CNN-Transformer integration. \item SlimSeiz \cite{lu2024slimseiz} integrates multiple 1D CNN layers to extract features at various temporal resolutions and a Mamba block to capture long-range temporal dependencies for seizure prediction.
 SlimSeiz enhances temporal modeling by integrating the Mamba block while avoiding a significant parameter overhead. \item IFNet \cite{wang2023ifnet} extends the spectral-spatial approach by decomposing EEG into multiple frequency bands (e.g., 4-16 Hz, 16-40 Hz).
 For each band, it applies 1D spatial and temporal convolutions, followed by feature concatenation and a fully connected layer for classification. \item EEGWaveNet \cite{EEGWaveNet2022} introduces a multi-scale temporal CNN architecture with depthwise filters that are channel-specific, extracting multi-scale features from trials of each EEG channel. \end{itemize}